kev20006/watchList/README.md

 # Watch-List (Working Title)

-Have you ever seen a trailer for a movie or tv show only to forget it by the time you get home to watch it?
-Has your friend or colleague ever recommended an life changing book and the when you found time to look for it you couldn't remember what it was called?
+Have you ever seen a trailer for a movie only to forget it by the time you get home to watch it?
+Was everybody at work or school talking about an amazing show they saw at the weekend, yet when you sat down infront of your computer you forgot what it was called?
+Have you ever taken a break from watching tv series, and then forgot what episode you were on?

-Watch-list is an app to help with exactly that.
-It allows you to record any books, films, movies and games that you want to remember and store them conviently in your webbrowser.
-Using a series of database API's watch-list will search for and store details of media that you want to watch later.
+If you answered yes to a ny of these questions, Watch-List is the app for you.
+It allows you to search for any TV or Movies by title or by actor and then store them in a list conviently in your web browser.

 [check out the app here](https://kev20006.github.io/watchList/)

-Watch list is a JAM stack Single Page Application that locally stores movies and tv shows for the user.

 ## UX